 If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the designated professionals detailed below and provide them with a written record of your concern.
-A copy of the form to complete is attached to this and others can be obtained from Michelle Margree.
+A copy of the form to complete is attached to this and others can be obtained from the safeguarding noticeboard.
 Please ensure you complete all sections as described.

-If you are unable to locate them ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.
+If you are unable to locate them ask a member of the school office staff to find them and ask them to speak with you immediately about a confidential and urgent matter.

-Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher.
+Any allegation or low-level concern about a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher.
 If an allegation is made about the Headteacher you should pass this information to the Chair of the Governing Body.
 Alternatively, you can contact the Local Authority Duty Desk on 01603 307797.
 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.
+Staff can call: 0800 028 0285 - the line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.

-The people you should talk to in school are:

-Designated Safeguarding Lead (DSL): Michelle Margree Location of office: SMT office or Puffins class (Year 3)

-Contact Number: 01603 441417
+The people you should talk to in school are: Designated Safeguarding Lead (DSL): Michelle Margree Location of office: Assistant Headteacher's office / Puffins classroom in Year 3 Contact Number: 01603 441417

-Deputy Designated Lead: Edward Savage Location of office: Headteacher's office

-Contact Number: 01603 441417
+Deputy Designated Lead: Edward Savage Location of office: Headteacher's office Contact Number: 01603 441417